cckssr/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/user-registration.md

 2. Click on **Users** in the menu: the **Add** button at the bottom of the menu will become active (blue)
 3. Click the **Add** button
 4. Enter the U**ser Id**.
-This is the LDAP username, when LDAP authentication is used, or the email address if SSO is used.
-Please note that file-based authentication (where username and password can be created) is not supported by the admin UI.
+This is the LDAP username, when LDAP authentication is used, or the email address with "@" replaced by "\_AT\_" if SSO authetication is used (e.g. name.surname_AT_institution.com).

+    Please note that file-based authentication (where username and password can be created) is NOT supported by the admin UI.
 5.  **Home space**: this sets the default folder a user sees marked as **My Space** in the Lab Notebook.
 6. Click the **Add Role** button at the bottom of the page to assign a